Cheikh-Nakamoto/buy-01/Knowledge.md

 Traitement de chaque services pour un bon fonctionnement :

-User service In progress...

-Api swagger for documentation

 Product Service and media service to implement

+kafka implementation

 https ssl to encrypt data in transit

-Global Readme file to explain how to run the project
+Global Readme file to explain how to run the project with dockerfile